tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

-exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of a file, we could plug that string as an input to `headLine` and hope that only the first line will ever be evualuated and loaded in memory.
+exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of a file, we could plug that string as an input to `headLine` and hope that only the first line will ever be evaluated and loaded in memory.
 But this is a dangerous proposition.
 The type system is no longer distinguishing whether a `String` is a list of values, a computation which will produce the values on demand, or a computation which